Protecting the Rights and Safety of Local Staff, Together.

 The Guidelines for the Rights & Protection of Local Staff in International Missions reflect a shared commitment to learning from past experience and ensuring that protection is no longer improvised or unevenly applied.

-By becoming a Signatory or Ambassador, you will join a growing, international effort convened by Local Staff International to ensure that the protection of local staff is embedded in how humanitarian and/or military missions are designed, delivered, and concluded — and that no local staff members whose support is essential to the success of the mission is left unprotected.
+to ensure that the protection of local staff is embedded in how humanitarian, development, diplomatic, civilian, and military missions are designed, delivered, and concluded, so that no local staff member whose support